AlfaBetaBeta/gmsh-crack-generator/README.md

 # gmsh plugin for crack generation in 3D FE meshes

-This is a procedural version of a plugin to create cracks inside a solid 3D mesh by duplicating tagged surface elements.
+This is a procedural version of a program to create cracks inside a solid 3D mesh by duplicating tagged surface elements.
 It is based on Pandas and uses DataFrames and dictionaries as the main data structures.

 The `.msh` file containing the (uncracked) solid mesh is the main input argument for the python script `crack.py`, which will return an updated `.msh` file embedding the cracks upon execution.
 The main caveats and limitations of the program are showcased below by means of a series of test examples.

 ## Introduction

 Consider an overly simplistic mesh made of two quadratic hexahedrons, as shown below.
+For element-based FE engines, it might be necessary to assign two different physical tags to the solid elements: one tag (`"bulk"`) would identify the group, for convenient association with constitutive models to represent the material, and the other tag (`"solid_type_1"`) would convey information about the element's self weight.
+Typically these two strings would be programmatically processed when integrating the data into the FE engine.
+They are given descriptive dummy values here for illustration.
+Although some FE engines may not require this type of element characterisation, the script in its current form expects double physical tagging for all solid elements.

 <img src="https://github.com/AlfaBetaBeta/gmsh-crack-generator/blob/master/img/intro/pre-crack-pe-elmts.png" width=100% height=100%>

 Partitioning of the solid mesh can be dealt with, as the `make_crack()` function includes code to partition the crack surface elements accordingly.